 Students and professionals thinking of getting into healthcare often ask what does a healthcare administrator do?
 Healthcare administrators play a crucial role in healthcare organizations, be it a hospital, nursing home, health clinic, private medical practice, or a large organization.
-They form the foundation or support for the various teams within these organizations and manage their roles.
+While not directly providing medical services, they form the foundation or support for the various teams within these organizations and manage their roles.
 In this article, we have listed some of the key healthcare administrator duties and responsibilities.
 We have also listed other related responsibilities of a healthcare administrator that defines their day-to-day functions.

-As leaders in the healthcare industry, they guide and support their teams to help patients and families.
-They ensure the quality of healthcare delivery and results and help patients make informed decisions.
-They deal with the business side of medicine and are responsible for driving the profitability of the hospitals or clinics while maintaining the highest quality of healthcare for all.
+Like business administration, those in healthcare administration are leaders in the healthcare industry, they guide and support their teams to help patients and families in the healthcare facility.
+Those in the field of healthcare administration work to ensure the quality of healthcare delivery and results and help patients make informed decisions.
+In healthcare administration, you deal with the business side of medicine and are responsible for driving the profitability of the hospitals or clinics, or any medical facility, while maintaining the highest quality of healthcare for all.
 They analyze the impact of information systems, population health, and technology trends on patient outcomes.

-Everyone needs medical care at some point in their lives, and healthcare administrators are responsible for ensuring that they get the best of that care.
+Everyone needs medical care at some point in their lives, and healthcare administration professionals are responsible for ensuring that they get the best of that care.
 They may not interact directly with the patient, but they impact decisions and services rendered through the many teams they manage.
-One needs a strong foundation of competencies to be effective healthcare administrators and in-depth knowledge and awareness in diverse healthcare topics, and a range of business skills.
+One needs a strong foundation of competencies to be effective healthcare administration professionals an in-depth knowledge and awareness in diverse healthcare topics, and a range of business skills.
 They are focused on making a lasting and positive impact on patients from diverse groups.
 They can affect change and influence both systems and policies to help develop better and effective health programs.

 What does a healthcare administrator do?
 A closer look.